This no-vinegar Volcano Science Experiment is so fun, you'll want to repeat it over and over and over...

 No measuring for this project!!
 Once the dough holds itself together, let the kids work the color in and play with it.
 My preschoolers love all kinds of play doughs!
 Plus, squeezing, punching, and bending the dough is a great workout for those little finger muscles that will soon be writing and cutting!

 When your preschoolers are done playing with the dough, let them build the volcano around a vase or water bottle.
+Many of the volcanoes in Uganda have lots of plants growing on them, so the kids wanted to make our volcano green!

 This is more great fine motor practice and a chance for the preschoolers to work with each other as they build a project together.